zerynth/docs/docs/develop/index.md

 !!! warning
 	Some devices require to be reset during the uplink operation in order to write in flash the bytecode

-### Develop your First Zerynth Project
+### Create your first project

-To create your First Zerynth Project from scratch you have to do just a few steps:
+To create your first project from scratch you have to do just a few steps:

 1.  click on the button “Browse Project”;
 2.  click on “New Project”;